d2l-ai/d2l-zh/chapter_convolutional-neural-networks/googlenet.md

 ## 参考文献

-[1] Szegedy, Christian, et al. "Going deeper with convolutions."
-CVPR, 2015.
+[1] Szegedy, C., Liu, W., Jia, Y., Sermanet, P., Reed, S., & Anguelov, D. & Rabinovich, A.(2015).
+Going deeper with convolutions.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1-9).

-[2] Ioffe, Sergey, and Christian Szegedy.
-"Batch normalization: Accelerating deep network training by reducing internal covariate shift." arXiv:1502.03167 (2015).
+[2] Ioffe, S., & Szegedy, C. (2015).
+Batch normalization: Accelerating deep network training by reducing internal covariate shift. arXiv preprint arXiv:1502.03167.

-[3] Szegedy, Christian, et al. "Rethinking the inception architecture for computer vision."
-CVPR.
-2016.
+[3] Szegedy, C., Vanhoucke, V., Ioffe, S., Shlens, J., & Wojna, Z. (2016).
+Rethinking the inception architecture for computer vision.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 2818-2826).

-[4] Szegedy, Christian, et al. "Inception-v4, inception-resnet and the impact of residual connections on learning."
-AAAI.
-2017.
+[4] Szegedy, C., Ioffe, S., Vanhoucke, V., & Alemi, A. A. (2017, February).
+Inception-v4, inception-resnet and the impact of residual connections on learning.
+In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 4, p.
+12).